UW-Macrostrat/macrostrat/cli/docs/cli-usage.md

   This command will download the object from S3 and process it in a similar manner to the `ingest-file` command.
-(Technically, `ingest-file` actually relies on this command to do most of its work.)
+(Technically, `ingest-file` actually relies on this command to do much of its work.)

   The typical use for this command is to trigger the processing of a map that has been uploaded to Macrostrat's S3 storage via the web application.